tonywong94/maskmoment/README.md

     snr_lo : float, optional
         The low significance sigma threshold at which to end mask dilation.
         Default: 2
+    snr_hi_minch : int, optional
+        High significance mask is required to span at least this many channels at all pixels.
+        Default: 1
+    snr_lo_minch : int, optional
+        Low significance mask is required to span at least this many channels at all pixels.
+        Default: 1
     minbeam : float, optional
         Minimum velocity-integrated area of a mask region in units of the beam size.
         Default: 1
-    min_thresh_ch : int, optional
-        High significance mask is required to span at least this many channels at all pixels.
-        Default: 1
     min_tot_ch : int, optional
         Dilated mask regions are required to span at least this many channels.
         Default: 2
-    min_tot_all : boolean, optional
-        Enforce min_tot_ch for individual pixels rather than regions as a whole.
-        Default: False
     nguard : tuple of two ints, optional
         Expand the final mask by nguard[0] pixels in the sky directions and nguard[1] channels in velocity.
 Currently these values must be equal